bismuth1102/Siamese_GCN/src/readme.md

 `read.py` is responsible for read data in data/res_gcn and analysis accuracy and auc on ten folders.

-To run the code, just do ./cuda.sh
+To run the code, do ./cuda.sh